sabith-th/tvdb-graphql-api/README.md

 # TVDB GraphQL API

+## WARNING: The TVDB v3 API has been deprecated and this version is no longer maintained.
+Checkout the main branch for the GraphQL API built on top of the new TVDB v4 API.

 A GraphQL API built on top of the [TVDB](https://api.thetvdb.com/swagger#/) rest api.

-A currently deployed version can be found in [https://tvdb-graphql-api.sabith-th.now.sh](https://tvdb-graphql-api.sabith-th.now.sh)

 ## Installation

-Install dependencies using yarn or npm:
+Install dependencies using yarn:

 ```bash
 yarn install